cosmos/cosmos-sdk/docs/architecture/adr-070-unordered-account.md

   blockCh chan uint64

   mu sync.RWMutex
-  // hashes defines a map from tx hash -> TTL value, which is used for duplicate
+	// txHashes defines a map from tx hash -> TTL value, which is used for duplicate
-  // checking and replay protection. hashes map[TxHash]uint64
+	// checking and replay protection, as well as purging the map when the TTL is
+	// expired.
+	txHashes map[TxHash]uint64
 }

 func NewUnorderedTxManager() *UnorderedTxManager {
   m := &UnorderedTxManager{
-    hashes: make(map[TxHash]uint64),
-    blockCh: make(ch *uint64, 16),
+		blockCh:  make(chan uint64, 16),
+		txHashes: make(map[TxHash]uint64),
   }

  return m